pacharanero/pacharanero.github.io/medicine.md

 Below are some examples of my previous work in the area of safety, clinical governance, management and implementation style.

 * **Changes to Documents Scanning Procedure: (2013, A Secure Environment)** Upon arrival at the secure environment a summary of medical record is requested from the patient’s usual GP – usually this arrives within 48hrs, however due to delays in GP processing of the faxes, the information would often not be available for clinical use for up to 4 weeks.
-I was instrumental in resolving this issue in order to provide a system that allowed the documents to be available on our EHR immediately on arrival, and for checking of the faxes to be done electronically, with the advantage that it could be done from any terminal.
+I was instrumental in resolving this issue in order to provide a system that allowed the documents to be available on our EHR immediately on arrival, and for checking of the faxes to be done electronically, with the advantage that it could be done from any terminal in the healthcare unit, and as a result the checking process could be parallelized and done faster.

 * **‘A-Z Referral Map’: February 2010 – ongoing.** In response to my own organisational needs I began to collect electronic and scanned referral forms, and referral pathway information, when I started working in General Practice.
 Initially this was because I knew what service I wanted to refer to, but not how to do it.
 Over time the document became larger and attracted the interest of other doctors, since it gradually came to form a digital repository of all relevant referral information, including scanned or electronic forms of the referral documents/forms.
 This not only streamlined and sped up the process of referral, but also obviated the need for keeping a store of paper referral forms in the practice, since all forms can now simply be printed on demand.
 I await the day that the need for all this would be obviated by Choose & Book (now rebranded e-RS:‘e-Referral System’ – 2013)

 * **‘Wigan Paediatrics Guidelines for iPhone’ Project:** December 2009 – February 2010

 * **Pocket O&G Drug Guide:** May 2009

 * **Emergency Floor Doctors’ Guide:** November 2008

 * **Wigan RAEI SMR (Standardised Mortality Rate) Taskforce:** 2008 – 2009

 * **Unscheduled Care Improvements: October 2008**

 ## AUDIT